LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 - The company hires some of the most talented Ruby and Rails developers, solving problems at the highest scale
 - Rails users, like me, benefit immensely from Shopify’s innovations trickling down into the open-source framework

-Even Shopify’s CEO, Tobi Lütke, is a Rails enthusiast.
+Even Shopify’s co-founder & CEO, Tobi Lütke, is a Rails enthusiast.
 A former core contributor to the framework, his admiration for Rails was evident during the [Rails World 2024 fireside chat](https://www.youtube.com/watch?v=zPBbHu-BKpQ) with DHH (David Heinemeier Hansson) and Matz (Yukihiro Matsumoto).

-From the outside, it feels like Shopify, Ruby, and Rails are deeply intertwined and thriving together.
+From the outside, it feels like Shopify, Ruby, and Rails are deeply intertwined, thriving together.

 ---

 ## The Seed of My Confusion

-My strong interest in Shopify stems from my work with [SellerSmile](https://sellersmile.com), the customer service agency I co-founded nearly a decade ago.
+My interest in Shopify stems from my work with [SellerSmile](https://sellersmile.com), the customer service agency I co-founded nearly a decade ago.
 We’ve supported dozens of Shopify merchants and will continue to do so for years to come.

-I wanted to deepen this connection by building a Shopify app with Rails.
-My goal was to create something useful for my team, like an app that helps merchants automate their shipping policies—a feature I noticed was missing from Shopify’s admin tools.
+I wanted to build a Shopify app in the framework I knew, with Rails.
+My goal was to create something useful for my team.

-But when I began exploring how to create a Shopify app, Rails was hard to find, and that’s when the discouraged confusion started.
+Though, when I began exploring how to create a Shopify app, Rails was hard to find, and that’s when the discouraged confusion started.

 ---